LL-Pengfei/CS1010-AY1819S1-Personal/docs/as02-comments.md

 4. Determine the day of the week.

 From (1) and (3) you get the total number of days since January 1, 1900.
 We can then do a `% 7`.
-If we get 0, it is a Monday; 1, a Tuesday; etc.  Some students loose points unnecessarily by having spelling errors in the output.
+If we get 0, it is a Monday; 1, a Tuesday; etc.  Some students lose points unnecessarily by having spelling errors in the output.

 There are other simpler ways to solve this problem.
 Some students use the [Zeller's Algorithm](https://en.wikipedia.org/wiki/Zeller%27s_congruence), which is perfectly fine too.